roryai/CV/README.md

 ### Makers Academy

-Makers Academy is a fast-paced environment where you are constantly learning new concepts and languages.
-In our fourth week we built a website with a database that stored bookmarks.
-I had never created a database before, and by the end of the week we had implemented a web interface with a database that stored user emails and passwords.
+Makers Academy is an intense and fast-paced environment where you are constantly learning new concepts and languages.
+Broadly we spent the first 4 weeks learning good object oriented design principles, and then learned about various aspects of the web and web app development.
+For example:

-In the next week we switched to javaScript, which was a somewhat jarring experience after spending so long with Ruby.
-After an uncomfortable few hours I found my feet again and by the time I had finished week 7 I had come to have a much greater appreciation for javaScript, and found myself enjoying writing with it.

-The following we used Rails, the feel of which is in stark contrast to a single page javaScript app.
-It was a valuable insight into a powerful framework that values convention over configuration.
+Week 4: built a website that stored bookmarks, implemented a database and encrypted user login.

+Week 7: created a single page note taking app using pure javaScript.

+Week 8: Rails week.
+We made a yelp clone from the ground up.
+Fascinating experiencing the difference between pure javaScript and a framework that takes care of a lot of code in the background.

 We had four project weeks during the course which taught us how to embrace the power of working as a group and also how to overcome the challenges you face.
-For our final project we used React, which has a steep learning curve and requires you to think in a way that feels counter intuitive at first.
-Our first week was hard, but by the start of our second week we were able to be very productive and succeeded at what we had set out to do.
+Experiencing pairing and group work has given me a valuable insight into different working styles.

 I have learned lots of high level skills and behaviours at Makers Academy, the foremost of which is learning how to learn.
 I now embrace the initial discomfort of unfamiliar territory, and have strategies for educating myself when I am stuck.